 The biggest savings were found on items like earrings, rings, shirts, pants, and coats, making it a great time for shoppers to snag those fashion and accessory steals.

-Here is a table displaying the discounts recorded on different categories on Black Friday 2023.
+Here is a table displaying the discounts recorded on top products on Black Friday 2024.

 Source: Criteo